AMeddis/IntrotoR-for-Basic-Statistics/README.md

 ## Materials:
 In the folders you can find the slides for the Lectures and the Exercises.
 Solutions will be uploaded after each class.
-You can download the entire folder (.zip) with "Code->
+You can download the entire folder (.zip) with "Code (green botton) -> Download ZIP" then you can extract it in your desired folder.

 link to padlet: https://padlet.com/alessandrameddis/intro-to-r-jl6hoio79ssxfhqm